- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 The fix is tighter ad group segmentation:

 - Group keywords by a single intent.
-"Umzug Bern" and "Umzugsunternehmen Bern" belong together.
-"Umzugskartons kaufen" belongs in a different ad group because the intent is product purchase, not service hire — and the ad copy needs to differ.
+"Umzug Zürich" and "Umzugsunternehmen Zürich" belong together.
+"Umzugskartons kaufen" belongs in a separate ad group because the intent is product purchase, not service hire - and the ad copy needs to differ.

 - Write ads that could only be for this specific keyword group.
 If your ad copy would work equally well for five different keyword groups, it is probably not relevant enough for any of them.
 The more specific the headline, the higher the relevance score.